GvvPrasad/SeleniumDD/README.md

 #### Description
-It is a Java Selenium DataDriven Framework made with Maven & TestNG for Web Applications.
+It is a Java Selenium DataDriven Framework made with Maven & TestNG for Web Applications in GUI & Non-GUI Mode.<br>
+It can also used for test API's functionality using Rest-Assured.

 #### Project Structure
 ```